democracyworks/bifrost/README.md

 Specifically:

 * `update-in-request`
-    * 2-arity version takes a key path (like `get-in`) and a function
+    * 2-arity version takes a key path (like `get-in`) and a function.
-    * 3+-arity version takes a source key path, a target key path, a function, and any additional args to that function
+    * 3+-arity version takes a source key path, a target key path, a function, and any additional args to that function.
     * It returns a before interceptor that gets the value at (source-)key-path in the request, calls the function argument on it as the first arg, and then assoc's the return value into the request at (target-)key-path.